mudimurtala/BuildAndLearn/quantic/time_zone_converter/README.md

 3 - Suggest test cases for unit testing of this function.
 Cases should include conversions with different dates, conversions involving daylight savings time, conversions between different time zones, conversions within the same time zone, and erroneous inputs.

+4 - Using these test cases, write a program that tests the convert_timezone function.